SoshiMatsumoto/Selfmade_smartglass/Connection_BT/README.md

 gcc -o start_rec start_rec.c
 #You should do this because of check the recording program.
 ./start_rec
+#Build the stop recording program.
+gcc -o stop_rec stop_rec.c
+#You should do this because of check the recording program too.
+./stop_rec
 #Build the server program.
 gcc -o cam_apps_server cam_apps_server.c -lbluetooth
 ./cam_apps_server